ffflorian/generate-changelog/README.md

 ## Usage

-To use this module, your commit messages have to be in this format:
+To use this module, your commit messages should to be in this format:

 ```
 type(category): description